Representative 535% APR.

 We’re willing to consider all circumstances, whether you’ve had credit issues in the past, are on a low income or you’re claiming benefits.

 We do carry out a credit check as part of our approval process.
-Don't worry, as we’ve already mentioned, we’re much more concerned with your ability to repay your loan rather than your credit score.
+We'll also make sure you have the ability to repay your loan.

 We always take your personal circumstances into account when deciding whether we can approve your loan.